MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L06_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 #### Task 3: Test the solution

-1. In the Azure Portal, navigate to the recently created Resource Group, you should now see three resources (Ap Service, App Service Plan and Container Registry).
+1. In the Azure Portal, navigate to the recently created Resource Group, you should now see three resources (App Service, App Service Plan and Container Registry).

 1. Navigate to the App Service, then click **Browse**, this will take you to the website.

 Congratulations!
-In this exercise, you deployed a website using custom docker image.
+In this exercise, you deployed a website using a custom docker image.

 ### Exercise 4: Remove the Azure lab resources